Anaxyrus fowleri: Reproduction

 Fowler's toad reproduces in warmer seasons of the year, especially in May and June.
 It breeds in open, shallow waters such as ponds, lakeshores, and marshes.
 The male produces a call which attracts not only females, but also other males.
 The calling male may attempt to mate with one of the other males, which will then produce a chirping "release call", informing him of his mistake.
 It has been found that male Fowler's toads mating calls are affected by the body size and temperature of the caller.
 Females are often able to discriminate between variations in these calls and select the largest available males.
+Researchers found that males spend more time at breeding sites than females.
 Males are able to alter their calls to make them seem more attractive to females through thermoregulation.
 When a male finds a female, the pair will initiate amplexus and up to 7,000 to 10,000 eggs are fertilized.
 They hatch in 2 to 7 days.
 Based on observations, Fowler's toads breed repeatedly through the spring.
 As many as 10 different age classes, separated by several days, have been observed over the course of a breeding season in one small pond.
 A new tadpole may reach sexual maturity in one season, but the process may take up to three years.

 Fowler's toad regularly hybridizes with two of its close relatives: the American toad and the Woodhouse's toad.
 The Woodhouse's toad subspecies Anaxyrus woodhousii velatus, or the East Texas toad, is possibly a hybrid of the Woodhouse's toad and the Fowler's toad.

 Behavior

 Predators of Fowler's toad include snakes, birds, and small mammals.
 It uses defensive coloration to blend into its surroundings.
 It also secretes a noxious compound from the warts on its back.
 The secretion, containing toxic bufadienolides, is distasteful to predators and can be lethal to small mammals.
 The toad is also known to play dead.
+When Fowler's toads were moved to a new location, they often traveled back in the direction they came from rather than continuing normal movement patterns.

 Habitat

 Fowler's toad lives in open woodlands, sand prairies, meadows, and beaches.
 It burrows into the ground during hot, dry periods and during the winter.
 They are often found hiding under broad leaved plants, amidst clumps of grass, and inside or under logs.
 Their springtime emergence is associated with increased temperature, relatively little rainfall or wind, and a gibbous moon.
+At Long Point, Ontario, Fowler's toads use shallow marshes and pools for breeding but spend the summer months in nearby dune and beach habitats.